Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling: Introduction

 Existing works on disease progression modeling can be broadly categorized into mechanistic and data-driven approaches~\citep{cook2016disease, mould2012models}.
 Mechanistic models~\citep{van2015semi, shahar1995knowledge} incorporate biological, pathophysiological, and pharmacological processes into the modeling structure, providing enhanced interpretability but with limited adaptability to real-world data.
 Data-driven approaches can be further divided into traditional machine learning and deep learning.
-Traditional machine learning methods often use hidden Markov models~\citep{jackson2003multistate, sukkar2012disease, liu2015efficient} to capture transition probabilities between disease stages, but they often rely on strong assumptions about data distribution at known progression stages and cannot learn implicit stages based on complex feature representations.
-With increasing electronic health records (EHRs) being collected over the last decade, deep learning methods have been widely developed~\citep{shickel2017deep, solares2020deep}, including recurrent neural networks (\eg LSTM)~\citep{zhang2019attain, zhang2019time, sohn2020mulan}, attention-based models (\eg Transformers)~\citep{zisser2024transformer, zhang2019attain}, and Neural Ordinary Differential Equations (Neural ODEs)~\citep{chen2018neural, goyal2023neural, chen2024neural}.
+Traditional machine learning methods often use hidden Markov models~\citep{jackson2003multistate, sukkar2012disease, liu2015efficient} to capture transition probabilities between disease stages, but they typically rely on strong assumptions about data distribution at known progression stages and cannot learn implicit stages based on complex feature representations.
+As large-scale EHRs have become increasingly available over the last decade, deep learning methods have been widely developed~\citep{shickel2017deep, solares2020deep}, including recurrent neural networks (\eg LSTM)~\citep{zhang2019attain, zhang2019time, sohn2020mulan}, attention-based models (\eg Transformers)~\citep{zhang2019attain, zisser2024transformer, xiao2025xtsformer, shmatko2025learning, song2025trajgpt}, and Neural Ordinary Differential Equations (Neural ODEs)~\citep{chen2018neural, goyal2023neural, chen2024neural}.
 Neural ODE models can capture the continuous-time dynamics of disease progression based on irregular-time clinical events, but existing models \citep{qian2021integrating, dang2023conditional} fail to incorporate the clinically verified progression pathways.
-Continuous-time graph neural networks \citep{rossi2020temporal, tian2021streaming, liu2024tp, cheng2024temporal} can potentially represent known progression trajectories as a directed graph, where nodes are complication markers and temporal edges represent progression between them, but a normal graph only captures pairwise interactions (between one complication and its immediate predecessor or successor) and thus miss high-order interactions across all complication nodes along a trajectory (pathway) \citep{yoon2020much}.
+Continuous-time graph neural networks \citep{rossi2020temporal, tian2021streaming, liu2024tp, cheng2024temporal} can potentially represent known progression trajectories as a directed graph, where nodes are complication markers and temporal edges represent progression between them, but a normal graph only captures pairwise interactions (between one complication and its immediate predecessor or successor) and thus misses high-order interactions across all complication nodes along a trajectory (pathway) \citep{yoon2020much}.